Related Content

 2. Transaction-Level Analysis

-Instead of sampling the data, it analyzes the entire data to determine the ts.
+Instead of sampling the data, it analyzes the entire data set to identify discrepancies.

 This helps to identify: